8 ways to save money on software

 There are many reasons to use open source software, but the key point for many is cost.
 Open source is free.
 Even complex commercial packages such as the Windows operating system and Microsoft Office, have free open source equivalents.

 Below we list the 8 applications that could save you money.

-At this point we’d like to point out that should you be interested in any software on this list, you should carry out your own research before installing it to make sure there are no potential conflicts with other software installed on your machine.
-BF Internet cannot offer support for these packages, however expert support is available from the individual development teams.
-Open source packages are also generally supported on a community basis, should you have any problems, you can be sure that there is a message board, Wiki or FAQ online where someone else had found the solution.
+At this point we’d like to point out that should you be interested in any software on this list, you should carry out your own research before installing it.
+This is to make sure there are no potential conflicts with other software installed on your machine.
+BFI cannot offer support for these packages.
+However expert support is available from the individual development teams.
+Open source packages are also generally supported on a community basis.
+Should you have any problems, you can be sure that there is a message board, Wiki or FAQ online where someone else had found the solution.

 OpenOffice.org is one of the big players in the open source community.
 The result of an ongoing project running for over 20 years, it is a feature-rich free alternative to Microsoft’s Office suite.
 Developed by Sun Microsystems in collaboration with a community of dedicated contributors, the OpenOffice.org package comprises:

 - Draw – a graphics tool for creating diagrams and flow charts

 OpenOffice.org is compatible with files saved by all major Office packages (including Microsoft’s) so moving over is easy.
 One key program missing from the list above is an equivalent to Microsoft’s Outlook.
 This may be a stumbling block for some business users, but for those who do not rely on Outlook to organise their day (or do not use Outlook at home) OpenOffice.org is a viable free alternative to Microsoft Office, making a saving of £80-£450.

 Note: For those who wish to open MS Office 2007’s .docx & .xlsx file formats, you can download and install the Microsoft Office Compatibility Pack.
 This converts file formats, without the need for an MS Office installation.